 Consolidating Financial Data from Multiple Companies

-Some organisations use Business Central in multiple business units or legal entities.
-Others use Business Central in subsidiaries that must report into parent organisations.
+Some organizations use Business Central in multiple business units or legal entities.
+Others use Business Central in subsidiaries that must report into parent organizations.
 In both cases, the accountants use built-in tools to help consolidate the financial data.

 You can consolidate the general ledger entries of two or more separate companies (subsidiaries) into a consolidated company.
 Each individual company involved in a consolidation is called a business unit.
 The combined company is called the consolidated company.

 You can import data into the consolidated company from other companies in the same Business Central tenant, from tenants, or from files.